AlaskaAirlines/AuroDocsSite/src/content/markdown/a11yStatement.md

 *   Provide continual accessibility training for our staff.
 *   Employ formal accessibility quality assurance methods.

-### Conformance status
+<auro-header level="3">Conformance status</auro-header>

-The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
+The <auro-hyperlink href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank">Web Content Accessibility Guidelines (WCAG)</auro-hyperlink> defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA. <span class="basic-information website-name">The Auro Design System</span> is <span class="basic-information conformance-status" data-printfilter="lowercase">partially conformant</span> with <span class="basic-information conformance-standard"><span data-negate="">WCAG 2.0 level AA</span>.</span> <span><span class="basic-information conformance-status">Partially conformant</span> means that <span class="basic-information conformance-meaning">some parts of the content do not fully conform to the accessibility standard</span>.</span>

-### Feedback
+<auro-header level="3">Feedback</auro-header>

 We welcome your feedback on the accessibility of <span class="basic-information website-name">The Auro Design System</span>.
 Please let us know if you encounter accessibility barriers on <span class="basic-information website-name">The Auro Design System</span>: